 There are several kinds of supplementary information that can be added to an appendix in a dissertation:

-The results of research can be presented in a number of ways, including tables and diagrams.
+The results of the research can be presented in a number of ways, including tables and diagrams.
 The main body of your dissertation will not be able to include all your results, even though they are useful to some extent.
-It is therefore critical that only those facts are included that are essential to answering your research question.
+It is, therefore, critical that only those facts are included to answer your research question.

 The appendix should include raw data, proof of control measures, and other supplemental materials that are less significant.